samyhkim/studybuddy/README.md

 ```bash
 studybuddy
 ```

+#### Navigating StudyBuddy
-arrow keys: cycle through options enter/return: select option
+`arrow keys`: cycle through options
+`return`: select option
-ctrl-c: exit program
+`ctrl-c`: exit program

-Using the editor:
+#### Using the editor:
-1. Press "i" to enable "insert mode".
+1. Press `i` to enable "insert mode".
 2. Text's format will be saved as inputted.
-3. Press "ctrl-c" to enable editor's command prompt.
+3. Press `ctrl-c"` to enable editor's command prompt.
-4. Type ":wq" to save and exit.
+4. Type `:wq` + `return` to save and exit.

 ## Decks
-Create decks and populate them with problems.
-*pic*
-Rate each problem by their difficulty and try them again another day.
-*pic*
-Starting a deck will grab a problem from the deck's review queue.
+Problems will be retrieved in order from the deck's review queue.

-If the review queue is empty, the deck will grab any random problem from its list of problems.
+If the review queue is empty, the deck will retrieve any random problem from itself.

+## Problems
+Problems will be retrieved in random order and will not be sent to a review queue.

 ## Contributing